 Q: Should a separate new item be introduced to facilitate higher-power RLAN transmitters in 5150–5250 MHz, or should existing item 61 be modified?

 IEEE 802 LMSC supports ACMA’s proposal to allow outdoor use with a maximum EIRP of 1 W (30 dBm) in line with ITU Resolution 229 (Rev. WRC-19).
-IEEE 802 LMSC proposes to modify the existing item 61 with maximum EIRP of 1 W (30 dBm) and other required changes, and do not introduce a separate new item.
+IEEE 802 LMSC proposes to modify the existing item 61 with maximum EIRP of 1 W (30 dBm) and other required changes, and does not recommend a separate new item.

 Responses to Question 2